davidverweij/nodejs-practice-api/README.md

 #### Error handling

-`Winston` is used to log to `logs/info.log` and errors are seperately logged to `logs/error.log`.
+`Winston` is used to log to `logs/info.log` and errors are separetely logged to `logs/error.log`.
 The [`express-async-errors`](https://www.npmjs.com/package/express-async-errors) packages wraps all routes such that `unhandledRejections` are caught (similar to `try`/`catch`) and passed to `next()`. **This functionality will be integrated into Express.js 5 - deprecating this package when updating to 5.** This allows our custom error handler middleware to handle this rejection.

 You can test this by: